alan-turing-institute/environmental-ds-book/book/community/coworking/coworking-showtell.md

 *The section below is adapted under a CC-BY license from [_The Turing Way_ online collaboration cafe](https://github.com/alan-turing-institute/the-turing-way/blob/main/book/website/community-handbook/coworking/coworking-collabcafe.md)*
 :::

-_The Environmental Data Science_ Show and Tell are virtual co-working spaces that are held fortnightly on the fourth Tuesday every two months for 1 hour.
+_The Environmental Data Science_ Show and Tell are virtual co-working spaces that are held fortnightly on the fourth Tuesday every two months for 1 hour. [comment]: <> (Needs clarification. "fortnightly on the fourth Tuesday every two months" is unclear)

 The meetings are a great way to gather feedback informally, but more importantly, it's a bi-monthly celebration of what you or your team has accomplished.